-This post is in partnership with Netflix.
+This post was in partnership with Netflix.
 I love to share what my family and I are watching! #StreamTeam

-I quickly prepped the fruit by cutting it in to slices or rounds.
+I quickly prepped the fruit by cutting it into slices or rounds.
 It looks pretty and the more surface area you have, the more flavor will be released.
-I mean the best part of sangria is the fruitiness and kids sangria is no different.
-Then I put this juice and fruit in to the refrigerator to chillax.
-I left it overnight.
-Basically, you just want the fruit to infuse its flavor in to the juice.
-I mean, I really shouldn’t even call this a recipe.
-It’s just putting fruit in juice.
-But that title sounds funny.
+I mean the best part of sangria is the fruitiness and kid’s sangria is no different.

-I feel like fruit n’ juice sounds a little better but it’s still not right.
-You know what sounds way better?
-Non alcoholic sangria.
-Because then the kids feel like they are a little bit sophisticated for a minute.
+Your kids are going to love this virgin sangria recipe.
+The kids feel like they are a little bit sophisticated for a minute.
 But I know that won’t last long.
 I have a 10-year-old boy and was informed this morning that he can now burp the whole alphabet.
 Yeah!
-To serve, I poured the virgin sangria in to a glass and then topped it with a little bit of lemon lime soda.
+To serve, just pour the non-alcoholic sangria recipe in to a glass and then top it with a little bit of lemon-lime soda.
 So see, not that much soda.
 It adds just a little bit of fizz that a lot of kids like.
 It’s the perfect thing to finish of the kids sangria.